-Just like when you bring home a new baby, you will need to have a place already set up for your kitty, along with some essential supplies.
+Just like when you bring home a new baby, you'll need to have a place already set up for your kitty, along with some essential supplies.

 You don't want to frantically be running around setting things up with your new family member already there.
-This will just cause more stress.
+This will just cause more stress all around.

 If possible, set up a small room for your cat to have as his own territory for a little while.

-If you don't have a spare room, a walk-in closet, or a bathroom will work fine (as long as there isn't a lot of people going in and out).
+If you don't have a spare room, a walk-in closet, or a bathroom will work fine (as long as there aren't a lot of people going in and out).
 The room should be quiet and separate from other pets, and preferably with a hiding place for the cat, but where you can easily access the him or her.

 Be sure to have these essential supplies already set up before bringing your new cat home.